-The University's fiscal year 2018-19 state appropriations of \$36,740,075 remained relatively flat as in previous years.
-With unfunded mandates, increased personnel and operating costs, and the student population growth over the years, many of the University's services and facilities continue to be utilized to capacity.
-Major emphasis has been placed on the management of expenses and this year's establishment of an energy program to reduce utility consumption and costs.
+The University's fiscal year 2019-20 state appropriations of \$36,760,998 remained relatively flat as in previous years.
+Major emphasis has been placed on the management of expenses and this was even more crucial this year, as COVID-19 required the University to stretch in many new ways.